Pryanga/google-form-fill/README.md

     a. form url

-    b. the ids of the fields to be filled in the form obtained by insepcting the form page using chrome inspection
+    b. the ids of the fields to be filled in the form obtained by inspecting the form page using chrome inspection (ctrl+shift+i, ctrl+f, "entry.")

+    - Make sure that each id corresponds with its question because they sometimes appear out of order

 2) Edit the .json file with the required data obtained in step 1
+    - Separate inputs for checkbox questions with ", "
-3) Install the requirements.txt in the terminal window
+3) Install the packages listed in requirements.txt
-4) Run the code form the command line and pass the path of the csv file.
-For example
+4) Run the code from the command line and pass the path of the csv file.
+For example:

     `python3 ./automate/py ./automate.csv`

 ## Editing the Python Code

-If you have different fields than the ones mentioned in the json file, then edit:
+If you have different fields than the ones mentioned in the json file:

-1) Edit the ids.json file
+1) Edit ids.json
-2) Edit the automate.py
+2) Edit automate.py

-_This tasks requires python knowledge_
+_These tasks require python knowledge_